 Bad Santa embraces the darker side of Christmas.
 Be sure to set the tone by sending a comical party evite.
 During the party, enjoy festive adult beverages, play seasonal drinking games, regale your guests with tales of real Christmas crimes, and participate in holiday games like “The Naughty List.”
 Feel free to watch adult-humor holiday movies such as National Lampoon’s Christmas Vacation, and swap funny holiday pictures and videos that you find online.
 To reinforce the idea of merry misbehaving, you can include coal-candy in your attendees’ care packages.

-11. Gingerbread ball
+11. Gingerbread Ball

 Gingerbread ball pays homage to Christmas’s favorite cookie.
-To throw a gingerbread-themed virtual bash, plan your party around activities such as Virtual Gingerbread Wars or an online cookie-decorating tutorial.
+To throw a gingerbread-themed virtual bash, plan your party around activities such as Virtual Gingerbread Games or an online cookie-decorating tutorial.
 You and the group can also decorate digital gingerbread houses and people together.
 For more ideas, check out our virtual gingerbread post.